If you have a question we haven't already answered, click here.

 How can I get a library card?

-You may obtain a library card by going to any Cambridge library and presenting two pieces of identification, one of which shows your name and local home address.
+You may obtain a library card by presenting a photo id with your current local address, OR a photo id plus one printed document with your name and current local address.
 There is no waiting period for a library card.
 Click for more info.

 How can I renew my library items?